Is the Australian Government Not Disturbed By Asbestos In Schools?

 Though there are some truth to the statement that asbestos can be managed, but it will require a lot of resources and knowledge on how to go about doing it, and these are extremely lacking.
 Just because it was banned back in 2003 it does not mean that the threat from asbestos has gone away; total asbestos removal within schools is still the best course of action.

-If you are afraid that your home may contain asbestos, then you should not hesitate to contact our company.
-If you live within the Sydney area or in the neighboring towns of Wollongong, Parramatta, Central Coast, Blue Mountains, and others, we will come visit your home to help you out with your asbestos problems.
+If you are afraid that your school may contain asbestos, AES can help.
+We serve the Sydney area and the neighboring towns of Wollongong, Parramatta, Central Coast, Blue Mountains, and others.